 Children's Hospital is part of the UPMC family.

 Intestinal failure, sometimes referred to as “short bowel syndrome" or "short gut syndrome,” results from a number of causes ranging from surgical removal to functional failure to develop.
-Children’s Hospital of Pittsburgh of UPMC offers a unique approach to treating short bowel syndrome and is at the forefront of treating this medical issue.
+UPMC Children's Hospital of Pittsburgh offers a unique approach to treating short bowel syndrome and is at the forefront of treating this medical issue.
 A multi-specialty group of pediatric experts from surgery, gastroenterology and transplant collaborate to evaluate the underlying diagnosis, nutritional needs and digestive functions.
 After evaluation, a patient may be recommended for a bowel-lengthening procedure.

 Whether a portion of the intestine has been removed by surgery, has been damaged by physical trauma or has stopped developing or working, Children’s Hospital of Pittsburgh provides family-centered, innovative care.
 Both the patient and family are provided support and education as needed.
 The expert team dedicated to each patient evaluates all possibilities before determining a course of treatment.
 The goal of this unified approach improves liver function and nutritional absorption.